lucasteligioridis/bam/README.md

     | 2    | instance-name   | 172.10.10.101  |
     +------+-----------------+----------------+

+    Enter one of the following valid options: o No. - To SSH on a single instance o all - To send SSH command on all listed instances o 0 or 'quit' - To quit

-    Enter the No. of the instance you would like to SSH or type 0 or <CTRL+C> to quit: 1
+    Enter one of the valid options: 1

-    Connecting to...
-    Host: instance-name
-    IP: 172.10.10.100
+    Are you sure you want to SSH <yes/no>? yes

     Warning: Permanently added '172.10.10.100' (ECDSA) to the list of known hosts.
     Welcome to Ubuntu 16.04 LTS (GNU/Linux 4.4.0-24-generic x86_64)